jun617/AC_6DoF_Refinement_MetaQuest3/README.md

 ### 4. User Study Integration
 Extending the system to include structured user studies would allow quantitative evaluation of how AR airflow visualization affects user perception and decision-making.

 ---

-## 🧾 Summary

-This project demonstrates a practical AR system that:

-- integrates passthrough capture and camera geometry
-- performs client-server 6DoF pose refinement
-- aligns virtual objects in real-world environments
-- visualizes airflow based on refined pose

-It emphasizes **real-world feasibility and system integration** rather than idealized assumptions.

----